nexuslrf/SPIDR/README.md

 We provide some model checkpoints for testing (more will be added in the future)

 * If you want to train new scenes from scratch, you might need MVSNet [checkpoints](https://drive.google.com/drive/folders/1jGJhEzx9AMZi-GoXyGETf1DtGQxEilds) from the Point-NeRF.
 Put ckpt files in `checkpoints/MVSNet`
-* Our model checkpoints will be shared in this [goole-drive folder](https://drive.google.com/drive/folders/1JFO2kOjHdX4eaePq7w6IJEOylJs7IRJO?usp=sharing).
+* Our model checkpoints and data are all shared in this [goole-drive folder](https://drive.google.com/drive/folders/1dGpTemmHEADRfBOsg3pUw2MhglZFxiCy?usp=sharing).

 ## Usage